Anyaleef/haifa-stadium-schedule-monitor/README.md

 # Haifa Stadium Alert Bot ![Status](https://img.shields.io/badge/status-active-brightgreen)

-A personal Python automation project that monitors the official Haifa Stadium (aka סמי עופר) game schedule and sends Telegram alerts when relevant schedule information changes.
+A personal Python automation project that tracks publicly available Haifa Stadium game schedule information and sends Telegram alerts when relevant schedule information changes.

+## Disclaimer

+This is an independent, unofficial project and is not affiliated with, endorsed by, or operated by Haifa Stadium or Sammy Ofer Stadium.

+The MIT License applies only to the source code contained in this repository.
+Third-party names, trademarks, website content, and other third-party materials remain the property of their respective owners.

 ## Why I built this